 Source: Bloomberg.
 Returns in SGD.
 Period measured from 30th Sep 2011 to 30th Sep 2017.

-This is an original article written by Sean Cheng, Portfolio Manager at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Sean Cheng, former Portfolio Manager at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 The edited version has been published in The Straits Times on 15 October 2017.